Can you split payment on DoorDash? The short answer: not directly

 But even Uber Eats splits fees equally, not proportionally.
 If you ordered a $9 salad and your friend ordered a $35 sushi platter, you each pay the same share of fees.
 Fair?
 J. Stacy Adams would say no.

-Source: Second Measure (Bloomberg), Market Share Report, 2024; DoorDash, Uber Eats, and Grubhub help center documentation
+Source: Second Measure (Bloomberg), Market Share Report, 2024

 The fairness problem with equal fee splitting